 Roe Valley Christian Radio prayerfully desires to reach out to people locally and world-wide through music, song, teaching and testimony with the life-giving message of the Scriptures in the hope that there might be those who will respond and become fully committed followers of the Lord Jesus Christ.

 Fred has been a Christian for over 30 years.
 He’s a retired school principal, having taught for 37 years.
 He is now up for the challenge of serving God more fully.
 He is a founding elder of The Bridges Christian Fellowship in Limavady and is married to Sally and dad of Ruth and Paul.
-Fred is our programme co-ordinator at RVCR.

 Richard & Joanne Gallick

-Our chairman at RVCR is Clive Glass.
+Our secretary at RVCR is Clive Glass.
 He became a Christian at the age of 21 while studying for his PhD in Civil Engineering at QUB.
 He is the minister of Dungiven & Largy Presbyterian Churches and is married to Margaret, a teacher in Drumrane Primary School.
-They have two children in their early 20s.
+They have two children in their 20s.
 His hobbies include keeping tropical fish, collecting British stamps and photography.